How Long Can You Make a Claim After a Car Accident?

 Advice for Accident Claim Time Limits

-- the driver of a vehicle involved in an accident
+- The driver of a vehicle involved in an accident

-- a cyclist or motorcyclist injured by a vehicle
+- A cyclist or motorcyclist injured by a vehicle

-- a pedestrian hit in a collision
+- Pedestrian hit in a collision

-- a commuter injured on public transport
+- Commuter injured on public transport

 Time limits under the legislation are complex.
 It’s free to know where you stand.
-Call 800 700 125
+Call 1800 700 125

-- Pain and suffering (also known as general damages)
+- Pain and suffering compensation (also known as general damages)

 - Lost wages (income and superannuation)